rkterungwa16/terk-react-components/src/components/nav/NavItem.md

 - When `active` is true, the link will have `aria-current="page"`
 - When `disabled` is true, the link will have `aria-disabled="true"` and `tabIndex={-1}`

+## Implementation Notes

+- The NavItem component imports styles.css for basic styling
+- The `component` prop is required and determines the root HTML element
+- When using NavItem within a Nav component, ensure the component types are semantically appropriate (e.g., use `li` when the Nav is a `ul`)
+- The component automatically wraps content in a Link component when an href is provided